noinarisak/okta-pure-vanilla-javascript-authjs/README.md

 npx serve -l 8080 -c serve.json
 ```

 Navigate to `http://localhost:8080` with your prefer Browser.
 You will prompted for Username and then Password.
 Use an user that exist in that Okta Org that you have configured.
-Using Browser dev tool, ie (`Inspect`) after a successful sign in, the console should identify the `id_token` that was minted by Okta Authorization Server.
+Using Browser dev tool, ie (Right-click > `Inspect`) after a successful sign in, the console should identify the `id_token` that was minted by Okta Authorization Server.

 ## Author